cognitect-labs/REBL-distro/README.md

 # `REBL`

-## Read-Eval-Browse-Loop

 REBL is a graphical, interactive tool for browsing Clojure data.
-It features:
+REBL is extracted from Datomic tools developed by the [Datomic Team](https://www.datomic.com/) at [Cognitect](https://cognitect.com), and is available free of charge.
+We hope that many Clojure developers will find it useful.

+## Features

 * a two-pane browser/viewer system for viewing collections and their contents
 * navigation into and back out of nested collections